 The herbs steep in the brown butter as it cools, then the mixture is stirred into the dry ingredients, making soft dough for perfect, flaky biscuits.

 Serve these delectable biscuits with any meal or add them to your holiday dinner menu.
-The flavors are perfect for Thanksgiving.
 They would make an excellent topping for a leftover turkey pie or casserole.

 - 6 tablespoons unsalted butter